 Two major themes throughout the book are good versus evil and the struggle within.
 “Color” represents the positive forces, including inspiration, wisdom, compassion, hope, and paying kindness forward.
 “Gloom” represents the negative forces within and around us, such as hopelessness, despair, anger, vengeance, and acceptance of these forces without struggle.
 Even so, the Gloom is comprised of shades of gray, not absolute darkness, therefore anyone can redeem himself.
 Another theme is that leaders and their choices affect the destiny of their people.

 The story is told through shifting perspectives in a narrative style.
 The characters are well developed and the plot well-constructed.
 Descriptive devices conjured interesting settings without lengthy exposition.
 The writing style is reminiscent of beloved young adult fantasy books from my childhood such as “A Wrinkle in Time” by Madeleine L’Engle and “The Chronicles of Narnia” by C.S.
 Lewis.
 Overall, I enjoyed reading this book.
 I’d recommend it to anyone who enjoys young adult fantasy fiction.

-Dragonsoul can be found at Dragonsoul on Amazon.
+Dragonsoul can be found at Dragonsoul.